Varfell

 There are great places to visit near Varfell including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-There are a number of towns near Varfell including Callington, Polperro, and St Ives.
+The area around Varfell boasts some of the best towns including Callington, Polperro, and St Ives.

 Kit Hill Country Park is a great place to visit close to Varfell if you like hills.